Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/wiki/wiki.rst

 .. note::

-    For the correct view of the tree in the context of the website, a site designer should stylize HTML code to correctly trees.
+    For proper display of the tree on website pages, a site designer should define `.tree` css class for suchlike `<ul class = 'tree'>` elements

 .. figure:: img/wiki_img23.png